tkishel/system_gem/README.md

 This is caused by Puppet prepending its paths (including the path to Puppet's ruby gem command) to PATH.
 This workaround removes Puppet's paths from PATH when setting :gemcmd.

-While this package provider is meant as a workaround for an issue specific to Windows, it is compatible with other operating systems, as it is a child of the gem package provider, and only overrides the setting of :gemcmd on Windows.
+While this package provider is meant as a workaround for an issue specific to Windows, it is compatible with other operating systems.